animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-You may then start 1 or more {data-store-name} peer cache members in the cluster joined by the Locator, or Locators, also configured and bootstrapped with Spring, like so:
+You may then start 1 or more GemFire peer cache members in the cluster joined by the Locator, or Locators, also configured and bootstrapped with Spring, like so: